Skip to main content

 Warning Signs of a Relapse

+In the initial emotional stage, individuals in recovery may experience heightened stress, anxiety, or depression.
+They might begin to isolate themselves from their support networks, neglect self-care, or engage in negative thought patterns that rationalize a return to substance use.
+The second stage involves mental relapse, where the person begins to contemplate using substances again.
+This stage is marked by the desire to use and the commitment to stay sober.
 Early warning signs of relapse include romanticizing past substance use, spending time with old-using friends, or even planning relapse episodes.
 Understanding the stages of relapse and recognizing the warning signs at each stage is vital for maintaining long-term recovery and preventing a return to drug and alcohol use.

 Why Do Relapses Occur?

 There are many reasons why relapse occurs.
 The main one that is often identified is depression.
 Mental health conditions such as depression and anxiety, if left untreated, can lead a person back to using substances as a means of coping and alleviating the symptoms.
 On the flip side of that, using substances can often lead someone to experience mental health conditions such as depression and anxiety.
-This opens the door for a continuous cycle of drug and alcohol addiction and mental health struggles.
+This opens the door for a continuous cycle of 12>drug and 12>alcohol addiction and mental health struggles.

 Stages of Relapse